The love that never lets you go

 No matter how many times we ignore His presence, tell Him outright that we’re angry with Him, or avoid Him because we wrongly believe Him to be a distant, stuffy and fault-finding figure (which He isn’t), God doesn’t stop being close to us and showering His love upon us.

-Like the mighty ocean waves that roll into shore in endless cycles, and crash against the rocky beachside cliffs, filling every crevice and crack, as seen in the video above—God’s love washes into our hearts, time after time.
+Like the mighty ocean waves that roll into shore in endless cycles, and crash against the rocky beachside cliffs, filling every crevice and crack—God’s love washes into our hearts, time after time.
 He’s not fazed one bit by our ambivalence or rejection.
 Again and again, His love fills our broken places and gently breaks down our walls.

 In fact, 2,000 years ago, before any of us were even born—God demonstrated His love for us by sending His one and only Son, our Lord Jesus, to die for all our sins on the cross (Rom.
 5:8).
 And God hasn’t stopped loving us since.
 In fact, His loyal and merciful love are “created new every morning” (Lam.
 3:22-23, MSG).
 What a glorious reality to look forward to every day.